"Great Expectations Fulfilled"

 From worldwide competitions, to bringing back some of the gracious hospitality he has seen from Ms. Bass, Sy becomes an international sensation, a fabulous ballet dancer, and, above all, a morally upstanding gentleman.
 DANCING WITH BORDERS is family friendly.
 The beginning of the movie, however, does have brief references to the pagan superstition of dancing with gratitude for one’s ancestors.

+DANCING ACROSS BORDERS is a heartfelt documentary about Sy, a simple teenager from Cambodia.
+Sy loves to dance.
+On seeing the talented boy, who is thin with long legs, torso and arms, wealthy Texan arts advocate Anne Bass sponsors him as a professional ballet dancer.
+After speaking with his parents, she brings Sy to America, enrolling him in the School of American Ballet.
+The movie documents Sy’s ascent from student to ballet supernova.
+Eventually, Sy is accepted into a dance troop in the Pacific.
+There, he competes in international competitions and has been mentioned in the New York Times.
 Despite its low budget, DANCING ACROSS BORDERS is elegantly made.
 The dancing scenes flow together like silent poetry.
 The movie has a strong moral, pro-capitalist worldview; it portrays the positive benefits of capitalizing on every chance one gets.
 As Sy dances across borders, he helps transcend language barriers, bridging the gap between East and West.
 DANCING ACROSS BORDERS is family friendly.
 There are, however, some brief references in the beginning to pagan superstitions of dancing with gratitude for one’s ancestors.
 For reviews of other movies and DVDs, please visit our website, movieguide.org.